roalyr/godot-for-3d-open-worlds/README.md

 Implemented tweaks:
 * Logarithmic depth is written in fragment shader as only reliable option with some FPS sacrifice.
 * Implemented for both GLES2 and GLES3.
-* Far plane maximum is at 9e18.
-Near and far planes are adjustable.
+* Far plane maximums are:

+   - Editor zooming: 9e18 (near and far planes are adjustable).
+   - Scene shader: 1e19.
+Far plane is fixed.
+Enables rendering.
+   - Camera matrix: 1e19.
+Far plane is fixed.
+Prevents culling glitches.

 * Increased editor zoom out distance to match far plane.
 * Increased editor zoom increment for faster zooming.